Picovoice/leopard/binding/flutter/README.md

 }
 ```

-Transcribe an audio file by passing in the absolute path:
+Transcribe an audio file by passing in the path:

 ```dart
 try {